Jump to:

 Image credit: Eneba Hub

-In preparation for writing this Dave the Diver review, I’ve been juggling two very different lives – a deep-sea harpoonist and a high-end sushi manager.
+In preparation for writing this Dave the Diver Complete Edition review, I’ve been juggling two very different lives – a deep-sea harpoonist and a high-end sushi manager.
 If that sounds like a bizarre career path, then you haven’t yet played Dave the Diver.

 While this indie darling launched years ago, I jumped back in to see if the 2026 In the Jungle DLC and the long-awaited Switch 2 port live up to the hype.
 Thankfully, even after 80 hours of gameplay, the “stress-cozy” loop of this game feels as addictive as ever.
 Dive in, get hungry, and try not to get eaten.
 Bon appétit!